ResponsiveImagesCG/newsletters/RICG-newsletter-2016-01-04.md

 `picture` in WebKit (which you can test by downloading [WebKit Nightly][webkit-nightly]) currently has some issues with double-downloads, and doesn’t yet respond to viewport changes.
 Luckily the implementation will have plenty of time to mature, as it (probably) won’t be ported over to shipping Safaris until their next major version bumps in the fall.

 But!
 In the Fall!
 Mobile and desktop Safari will (probably) ship with complete responsive images implementations!
-And the last gap in respimg support will be filled.
+And the last big gap in respimg support will be filled.
 Huzzah.

 ## 2016: Year of the Container Query?